HaukeBartsch/MagickBox/code/documentation/docs/source/Classification.rst

 =============

-The tag called "ClassifyType" is derived from rules that specify how to detect a particular class of scan from the availble DICOM tags in each series.
-The test is executed for each incoming DICOM files of the series.
+The tag called "ClassifyType" is derived from rules that specify how to detect a particular class of scan from the available DICOM tags in each series.
+The test is executed for each incoming DICOM file of the series.
 The rule file classifyRules.json stores the control structure for classification and has the following structure::

   [